Recommendations

 Senior Film Conservator

 After experiencing the unique vision of Walking on Air (1936), you are likely searching for more films that share its specific artistic vision.
-Unlock a new level of cinematic understanding with these Music alternatives.
+Unlock a new level of cinematic understanding with these Romance alternatives.

 A stubborn young woman hires a struggling singer to play her obnoxious suitor in a scheme to overturn her father's objections to the man she really wants to marry.

-The influence of Joseph Santley in Walking on Air can be felt in the way modern Music films handle unique vision.
+The influence of Joseph Santley in Walking on Air can be felt in the way modern Romance films handle unique vision.
 From the specific lighting choices to the pacing, this 1936 release set a high bar for atmospheric immersion.

 View Details